Tagovailoa leads No. 2 Alabama to 42-3 rout of Duke

-Returning to the stadium where they won the Southeastern Conference title last December and the national championship two seasons ago, the Crimson Tide (1-0) was held scoreless in the first quarter – which happened only one time in 2018.
+Returning to the stadium where it won the Southeastern Conference title last December and the national championship two seasons ago, the Tide (1-0) was held scoreless in the first quarter – which happened only one time in 2018.

 But the Blue Devils (0-1) merely delayed the inevitable.